SAC-Loco: Safe and Adjustable Compliant Quadrupedal Locomotion: INTRODUCTION

 \section{INTRODUCTION}

 Compliance is a fundamental principle of locomotion observed in both humans and animals.
-When subjected to external forces, legged animals exhibit versatile responses: they may resist disturbances or comply to them.
-Under strong perturbations, animals instinctively move in the direction of the applied force to maintain balance and avoid falling.
-Achieving similar compliant behaviors in legged robots is crucial for safety and stability.
-Moreover, compliance extends beyond self-protection, it could further enhance adaptive locomotion in unstructured environments, facilitates safer physical interaction with humans, and supports cooperative tasks such as collaborative object transport.
+When subjected to external forces, legged animals exhibit versatile responses: they may resist or yield to the disturbance.
+More importantly, under strong perturbations, animals instinctively move in the direction of the applied force to preserve balance and prevent falls.
+Achieving such safe and compliant behaviors in legged robots is essential for reliable real-world operations under external forces.
+Beyond self-protection, adjustable compliance could potentially broaden the rage of future applications, such as enhancing adaptability in complex environments, enabling safer human-robot interaction, and supporting cooperative tasks.

 Reinforcement learning (RL) controllers have been shown to be highly effective in allowing quadruped robots to perform a wide range of tasks, such as complex terrain traversal \cite{cheng2024parkour}, physical interaction with objects \cite{ji2023dribblebot, arm2024pedipulate}, and obstacle avoidance \cite{he2024agile}.
-While RL-based controllers can achieve whole-body control, robust and adaptive response to external forces remain a significant challenge.
-Most existing approaches emphasize strict task execution, such as tracking velocity or position regulation \cite{kim2025highspeedcontrolnavigationquadrupedal}, \cite{zhang2024resilient}, while neglecting the effects of persistent external disturbances.
+Although RL-based controllers enable diverse whole-body behaviors, achieving robust and adaptive response to external forces remains a significant challenge.
+Most existing approaches emphasize strict task execution, such as tracking velocity or position regulation \cite{kim2025highspeedcontrolnavigationquadrupedal}, \cite{zhang2024resilient}, while neglecting the effects of large or persistent external disturbances.
 Although deep RL inherently provides some robustness to perturbations, achieving versatile responses across a broader range of external forces requires more sophisticated learning strategies.
-To this end, both model-based approaches \cite{kang2024external} and learning-based methods \cite{xiao2024pa} have been explored for disturbance compliance.
+To this end, both model-based approaches \cite{kang2024external} and learning-based methods \cite{xiao2024pa} have been explored for disturbance adaptation.
 However, these methods often produce limited behavioral diversity, leading to failures when facing large or prolonged disturbances.
-This highlights the need for a controller that, like legged animals, can flexibly decide whether to resist, yield, or move with the force to maintain balance and accomplish tasks safely.
+This highlights the need for a locomotion controller that can diversify its response to external disturbances through adjustable compliance, enabling it to resist or yield with applied forces while maintaining robust stability.